MEMEXProject/MEMEX-LOC-BENCHMARK/README.md

 pip install -r requirements.txt
 ```
 ### How to use:
-Anonymized imagery can be downloaded from Mapillary server using the official Mapillary-SDK.
-This project is an extension for downloading original imagery (full resolution (4000x3000)).
+Anonymized imagery can be downloaded from Mapillary server using the official [Mapillary-SDK](https://github.com/mapillary/mapillary-python-sdk).
+This project is an extension of the Mapillary scripts for downloading non-resized imagery (full resolution (4000x3000)).
 A Mapillary access token must be created for each user.
-Modify line 11 in the main scripts for yours.
-Instructions for generating an access token are found [here](https://help.mapillary.com/hc/en-us/articles/360010234680-Accessing-imagery-and-data-through-the-Mapillary-API#h_e18c3f92-8b3c-4d26-8a1b-a880bde3a645)
+Modify line 11 in the main script with you own Token.
+Instructions for generating an access token are found [here](https://help.mapillary.com/hc/en-us/articles/360010234680-Accessing-imagery-and-data-through-the-Mapillary-API#h_e18c3f92-8b3c-4d26-8a1b-a880bde3a645).
+Detailed information of functions used in the script are found [here](https://mapillary.github.io/mapillary-python-sdk/docs/mapillary/mapillary.interface/).

 #### Download sequences from Json files
 ```bash